ppo2020/SIGMOD2021ID73/README.md

 ```

 All data are stored in the directory ./data/face/train/

+This also need a long time to generate training data of CT or RP.

 For other datasets, just replace "face" with "fasttext_cos", "fasttext_eu" or "youtube"